 What can an attorney do that an online will company can’t do?

 I am glad you asked!
 The answer could literally fill a book because the answer includes everything a lawyer learned in law school courses on wills and trusts as well as legal writing, in continuing legal education courses, and in experiencing the questions and issues presented by dozens, hundreds and perhaps even thousands of people and families.
 That includes knowing what to ask about whether you want to include the children of children who predecease you, how your vehicles title passes, how bank accounts, investment accounts and other financial assets can be prepared so probate costs and taxes can be reduced or eliminated, how you can deed your property to reduce or eliminate probate costs and delays in transfer, whether you can or should use a Lady Bird deed, just to name a few questions that are common.

-I am a lawyer but I would not prepare my own will or trust, even though I took Estates and Trusts I and II in law school.
+I was a lawyer but I would not prepare my own will or trust, even though I took Estates and Trusts I and II in law school.
 I am not foolish enough to believe that two law school courses and 40 years of experience in litigation as well as reading statutes and laws qualifies me to prepare my own will.
 Hire an expert like I did and you will not be disappointed.

 To learn more and get a few suggestions about who you can hire, give The Idlewild Foundation a call.
 The Foundation was established to promote planned giving and would be happy to discuss with you the options available.
 We love to promote the idea of creating and leaving a legacy through planned gifts.